seanreed1111/sql-recipes/recipes.md

 Results for a business report are sorted by department manager, but you need to find a way to override the sorting of NULLs so they appear WHERE you want at the beginning or end of the report.

 Solution
-Oracle provides two extensions to the ORDER BY clause to enable SQL developers to treat NULL values separately FROM the known data, allowing any NULL entries to sort explicitly to the beginning or end of the results.
+SQL provides two extensions to the ORDER BY clause to enable SQL developers to treat NULL values separately FROM the known data, allowing any NULL entries to sort explicitly to the beginning or end of the results.
-For our recipe, we’ll assume that the report desired is based on the department names and manager identifiers FROM the department table.
+For our recipe, we’ll asSUMe that the report desired is based on the department names and manager identifiers FROM the department table.
 This SQL SELECTs this data and uses the NULLS FIRST option to explicitly control NULL handling.

 SELECT department_name, manager_id FROM department
 ORDER BY manager_id NULLs first;